-Carbon capture means that we can decarbonise the waste we process for our customers, as well as offering a wider benefit to organisations looking to cut their carbon footprint.
+Carbon capture means that we can decarbonise the waste we process for offering a wider benefit to organisations looking to cut be a net addition to atmospheric to help others reach net zero.

-Nick Rothwell Head of Carbon In 2024 we announced the appointment of Shell Catalysts & Technologies and Technip Energy as our technical partners.
-Both were selected because of their extensive expertise and strong track record in Carbon Capture and Storage (CCS).
+Nick Rothwell Head of Carbon

+In 2024 we announced the appointment of Shell Catalysts & Technologies and Technip Énergy as our technical partners.
+Both were selected because of their and Storage (CCS).